 No trip to Antigua can be called such without a good amount of cocktails.
 As any other Caribbean island, Antigua produces great rum so it goes without saying that the best drinks are all rum based.
 Rum punch is the most common cocktail, but I’d say that the daiquiris (mango or strawberry) are great too.
 Having a good cocktail is one of the things to do in Antigua.

 Possibly among the most fun things to do in Antigua there is enrolling a choir workshop.
 I have always liked singing, but never thought about pursuing this.
 When I saw that Elite Island Resorts offered a choir workshop to its guests, I didn’t think about it twice.

 Every day, for two hours each time, I attended a choir class led by celebrity vocal coach Mike King along with 25 other guests.
 The penultimate night of my stay, we had a performance.
 It was one of the most exhilarating, uplifting experiences of my life – so beneficial to my mind and soul that I want to pursue it at home as well.
 Here’s a short video of one of the songs we performed – the video is courtesy of Joe Allam.

 Relax in one of the fabulous resorts

 Antigua is packed with excellent accommodation options that suit all budgets.
-There’s small traditional inns as well as gorgeous all inclusive resorts, which are a perfect solution for those on Antigua holidays who are in need of some relaxing time.
-I will be writing a more in depth post about the best Antigua all inclusive, but meantime here’s a blurb about some of the best resorts in Antigua:
+There are small traditional inns as well as gorgeous all inclusive resorts, which are a perfect solution for those who visit Antigua who are in need of some relaxing time.
+Here’s a blurb about some of the best resorts in Antigua: